-Here, we use the Millennium Ecosystem Assessment (MEA 2005) definition of ecosystem services 'the benefits people obtain from ecosystems'.
+Here, the Millennium Ecosystem Assessment (MEA 2005) definition of ecosystem services 'the benefits people obtain from ecosystems' was considered.
 Community surveys indicate the ecosystem services that are recognised and prioritised at the local level as those that affect livelihoods.
-As such, we particularly consider provisioning services (products) from forests and agro-ecosystems, and water.
-Water has become a key issue in the research area and has multiple impacts, particularly on the production of forest and agriculture products.
+As such, provisioning services (products) from forests and agro-ecosystems, and water were particularly considered.
+Water, has become a key issue in the research area and has multiple impacts, particularly on the production of forest and agriculture products.
 Changes in these services were covered through questions regarding perceptions of change in the VACA survey and the complementary focus group and key informant discussions.

-3. Result and discussion
+Result and Discussion